 There are two National Monuments (RMP and SMR sites) within 1km of the Woodland substation.
-Both are on the far side of the substation from the proposed extension and neither is within 300m of the boundaries of the proposed works and so it is not anticipated there would be any impacts on these sites.
+Neither is within 300m of the boundaries of the proposed extension and so it is not anticipated there would be any impacts on these sites.